ActiveMargins/DCouttsWeb/content/post/2021-01-21-strat-stat-project/index.md

 tags:
   - Geology
   - RShiny
+  - stRat stat
-subtitle: 'Diving into a complex RShiny app'
+subtitle: 'Diving into the user interface of stRat stat'
-description: 'The hurdles and solutions behind creating an app that allows geologist to turn graphic logs/core logs into a tabulated rich data format'
+description: 'Creating apps that allow the diversity of user input is difficult.
+In this post I go into how I made stRat stat flexible to work with the extreme diversity of graphic log/core log data.'
 image: 'img/2021_1_21-BehindstRatstat/header_valdes_small.jpg'
 ---

-Designing a piece of software is challenging - defining minimum requirements, potential user desires, and platform limits are all very tricky. stRat stat was my first attempt at creating a cohesive application.
-This post focuses more on the main programming hurdles and solutions involved in implementation.
+Designing a piece of software is challenging - defining minimum requirements, potential user desires, and platform limits is all very tricky. stRat stat was my first attempt at creating a cohesive application.
+This post focuses how got around the major hurdles of the the diversity of data taht would be input into the app.
 If you want to know more about the features and uses of stRat stat, check out [GitHub repo](https://github.com/ActiveMargins/stRatstat) or my [2020 CSPG talk on stRat stat](https://www.youtube.com/watch?v=4cbkrBNZ2o4&ab_channel=CptCatastrophe).

-## Graphic logs - the problem
+## The Problem - Data diveristy in graphic logs

 Graphic logs (i.e., core logs or measured sections) are one of the most commonly used tools to illustrate geologic heterogeneity of sedimentary deposits.
 These data types are entirely graphical, often drawn by hand in the field, then digitized in a drafting software (e.g., Adobe Illustrator, Corel Draw).
-Although they are very common, they are rarely leveraged for more than visual analysis and description.
+They are composed of an x-axis that represents the grain size of the unit, and the y-axis is the thickness.
+The log consists of drawn intervals that represent individual beds or groups of beds depending on the scale.
+Although they are very common, they are rarely leveraged for quantitative analysis and are justed used for visual analysis and description.

-A distinct problem of turning these data into a digital version is the richness (amount of data) and diversity of data.
-In regards to the creation of graphic logs, geologists follow few data schemes beyond names of sedimentary structures and rock types.
+A distinct problem of turning these data into a truly digital version is the richness (amount of data) and diversity of data.
+Geologists follow few data schemes beyond names of sedimentary structures and rock types.
 Some geologists use generic symbols to represent sedimentary structures and rock types, others draw what they see.
 Additionally, logs can be drawn where grain size (x-axis) increases to the right, or coarsening to the left.
 The application needed to be able to include any number of sedimentary structures, and infinite categories and names of different rocks units.
 Lastly, because geologists are not a very techy bunch (on average) I wanted the application to be within a single UI, web-ready, and export a simple .csv that could be analyzed in any software.

 ## stRat stat design challenges

-A long time ago I saw a MatLab application created by Zane Jobe (Colorado School of Mines), Nick Howes (Mathworks), and John Martin (Shell) when they were all working at Shell that was used to digitize graphic logs.
-I was looking for a project to learn R and decided I would create an RShiny application that operated along similar lines.

-Working off the same idea as the Shell team (point-and-click digitization) I took a while to outline my own workflow, processes, and exports, to solve the same problem.
-I designed stRat stat to have few coded inputs and rely mainly on user-generated fields.
-This way users could apply this software to any graphic log of a clastic deposit.
-Some early decisions and hurdles are highlighted below.

-**1) RShiny GUI:** Using RShiny as the foundation of the app provided an incredible GUI experience and be web-ready by default.
-Digitization is completed by clicking and brushing on rendered ggplots while stRat stat collects the location of those interactions.
-Leveraging this package has some limitations but allowed me to be working on UI/UX integration from my first day on the project.
+### 1) RShiny GUI for Digitization
+Firstly, geologists are a famously analog group of scientists.
+To make a piece of software that would be usable by *all* geologists.
+It had to be have a simple GUI, full stop.
+Secondly, the most accurate way to collect data from a diverse range of stratigraphic section formats (x-axis increasing to the left or right, different colour schemes, or different symbologies) is manual digitization.
+Due to the non-standardized nature of the data, this is the only way forward.
+In an upcoming manuscript (keep your eyes peeled!) we do suggest some formats that may allow for future machine learning techniques to exploit.
+Point-and-click digitization allows for all edge cases to be caught in a very accurate way.

+In Shiny, this was accomplished by interacting with plots.
+On the digitization pages, there are two plots, where brushing a box on the left plot scales the coordiates and filters the points see on the right plot.
+The actual digitization works in a similar way, where pixel coordinates are recorded based on plot interactions on the right plot.
+These coordinates are written to a reactive dataframe and are later converted from pixel location to grain size and/or thickness measurments.

 ![alt="Multipage layout with upload and download buttons" ](/img/2021_1_21-BehindstRatstat/WorkingInRShiny.JPG)

+### 2) User-generated rock classifications
-**2) User-generated rock classifications:** Geologist have different naming conventions for groups of rocks.
-User-generated categories were implemented so that users can apply their naming conventions to graphic logs and avoid a huge list of of rock types or features where only 1% is applicable to the project.
-This UI has two steps.
-First, a text input takes the user-defined name (e.g., thick-bedded sandstone) to an array that contains all the names that have been generated by that user.
-Secondly, a set of radio-buttons is rendered that includes all the names in the first array.
+Geologist have different naming conventions for groups of rocks.
+It would be impossible to include all the different sedimentary structures (features in the rocks), or the possible names given to specific intervals.
+To surmount this hurdle, user-generated categories were implemented so that users can apply their naming conventions to graphic logs and avoid a huge list of of rock types or features where <1% is applicable to the project.
+This UI has two steps:

+1. A text input takes the user-defined name (e.g., thick-bedded sandstone) to an array that contains all the names that have been generated by that user.
+2. A set of radio-buttons is rendered that includes all the names in the first array.
 Users interact with these radio buttons to select which type of rock or rock feature they want logged in the interval they selected on the log.
 Because geologists have specific names and requirements, this process is almost expected by the user, however by implementing this user interface in multiple places (for sedimentary structures, facies, elements, element-sets) this workflow becomes very familiar to the user.

-Lastly, the information created by the user can be easily stored save file (when work is saved for later) so that these options are loaded back in.
+Lastly, the categories created by the user (seen below) can be easily stored save file (when work is saved for later) so that these options are loaded back in.
+If desired, specific choices could be hard-coded in to a local version to keep naming conventions similar across multiple sections.

 ![alt="Example of area-specific facies generated for a stratigraphic section" ](/img/2021_1_21-BehindstRatstat/DynamicFacies.JPG)

-**3) Tidy data framework for export .csv:** A large goal of this project was to provide geologists the data that allow them to better understand the variability that they capture in their graphic logs.
-This may be comparing the difference between two different categories of rocks (mudstones vs. sandstones) or analyzing intra-category variability.
-To streamline this, a native [Tidy Format](https://vita.had.co.nz/papers/tidy-data.pdf) was implemented where each instances of a categories (bed, facies, element, ...) are given a unique ID.
-This allows for data to be summarized (group_by() %>% summarize()) based on these unique ID.

-**4) Joining discrete and continuous data:** Geologist love sampling rocks and testing them in innumerable ways (isotopes, organics, mineralogy, density, etc.).
+### 3) Joining discrete and continuous data:
+Geologist love sampling rocks and testing them in innumerable ways (isotopes, organics, mineralogy, density, etc.).
 This is how geologist make inferences about how the Earth has changed over time.
-These samples need to be related to the rock interval that they come from and are either discrete measurements (a rock sample taken for isotope measurement) or can be rather continuous (well logs collected along a borehole).
-The goal of this feature was to allow users to join measurements to a already digitized section and summarize them based on the scheme they've outlined.
-Discrete measurements can be joined to the section at the relevant depth or thickness.
-Continuous measurements can be collected at various sampling rates (mm between measurements or cm between measurements) and need to match the the scale of the graphic log.
-This was achieved through interpolation or calculating a rolling mean (depending on the scale), then joining the data to the input log.
+These samples need to be related to the rock interval that they come from and are either discrete measurements (a rock sample taken for isotope measurement) or can be rather continuous (petrophysical measurements collected along a borehole).
+To join these data to the section I implemented two different panels, with similar functions to join the data depending if it is discrete or continuous.

+As one of the stRat stat outputs is a discretized version of the stratigraphic section, these data need to be joined to the similar scale.

+For discrete measurements, the thickness/depth of each sample are rounded to the nearest increment of the stRat stat section and are joined.

+Continuous measurements can be collected at various sampling rates depending on the device, mm between measurements or cm between measurements.
+In the case of finer-scaled data, rolling mean (depending on the scale) is applied to the data, then the data is joined.
+For coarser-scale data, the data is interpolated, then joined to the stRat stat data.

 ![alt="Layout of the joining additional data with summarizing options"](/img/2021_1_21-BehindstRatstat/JoiningAdditionalMeasurements.JPG)

-## Main learnings from a newbie (0 to 60 in software design and R)
+## Additional learnings from a newbie (0 to 60 in software design and R)

 This project is how I started learning R. It might have been a bit ambitious, but worked out in the end.
 For people looking to start an large project like this I have two suggestions: